 Stormwater Pollution Prevention

-Many industrial, municipal and government facilities, along with construction sites, operate under a state or EPA-issued permit for their stormwater discharges.
-Under these permits, employees working outdoors with materials or wastes that may pollute stormwater must be properly trained to prevent stormwater pollution.
-There are 6 titles in this category.
+Many industrial facilities, municipal departments, and construction sites operate under a state or EPA-issued permit for their stormwater discharges.
+Under these permits, employees and contractors working outdoors with materials or wastes that may pollute stormwater must be properly trained to prevent stormwater pollution.

 Stormwater Pollution Prevention: "A Drop in the Bucket"